garrandall/popular-music-data/tracks/worth-it-fifth-harmony-kid-ink.md

 Uh huh, you see me in the spotlight
-"Ooh I love your style"
+"Oh I love your style"
 Uh huh show me what you got
 'Cause I don't wanna waste my time
 Uh huh see me in the spotlight
-"Ooh I love your style"
+"Oh I love your style"
 Uh huh show me what you got now
 Come and make it worth my while